Complete intersection Approximation, Dual Filtrations and Applications: Some preliminary applications of Gorenstein approximation

 \section{Some preliminary applications of Gorenstein approximation}

 In this section we give give Applications \textbf{VI} and \textbf{VII} as stated in the introduction.
 First we generalize to modules some results of Valabrega and Valla\cite[2.3]{VV}, Guerrieri \cite[3.2]{Gr94} and Wang \cite[2.6,3.1]{Wang00}.
-Next we show that if $\dim M = 2$ and $\mathfrak{a}$ an ideal of definition for $M$, then $ e^{\mathfrak{a}}_{1} (M) \leq e^{\mathfrak{a}}_{0} (M)(a_2(G_\A(M)) + 2)$.
-Even in the case of rings this is new.
+If $\dim M = 2$ and $\mathfrak{a}$ an ideal of definition for $M$, then it is easy to prove $ e^{\mathfrak{a}}_{1} (M) \leq e^{\mathfrak{a}}_{0} (M)(a_2(G_\A(M)) + 2)$.
+We give a complete classification of when equality holds.

 \begin{theorem} [Appl. \textbf{VI} ] Let $(A,\m)$ be a local ring with infinite residue field, $M$ a Cohen-Macaulay A-module of dimension $r$ and $\mathfrak{a}$ an ideal of definition for $M.$ Let $\C = (x_1,\ldots x_r)$ be a minimal reduction of $\A$ \wrt \ $M$.
 Set If $\delta = 0,1,2$ then $\depth G_\mathfrak{a} (M) \geq d - \delta.$ \end{theorem} \begin{proof} We may go mod $\ann M.$ Thus we may assume $\dim M = \dim A $ and $\A$ is $\m$-primary.
 Since $M$ is a faithful $A$-module it can be easily checked that $\C$ is a minimal reduction of $\A$ \wrt \ $A$.
 Our hypothesis nor conclusion change under completion so we may assume $A$ is complete.